Zenna Henderson: Works

 A common conflict in Henderson's stories is when a child has unusual powers that a schoolteacher, parent or other caretaker discovers through observation.

 For example, in "The Last Step" a children's teacher in a future fakes various petty measures to interrupt a children's game on the grounds that they take it too seriously, unaware that the "game" is in fact using sympathetic magic to save the colony from an upcoming hostile invasion.
 In another story "The Believing Child," a young daughter of a migrant worker believes so strongly in an imaginary magic word that its powers come true; she then uses her newfound powers to take revenge on her abusive classmates.

 Compared to these are more frequent, gentler tales such as "The Anything Box," in which a teacher learns that an unhappy little girl has discovered or created a box in which she can see her heart's desire.
 The teacher becomes concerned that the child is escaping into the box too frequently (while at the same time craving it for herself).
 In the end, the teacher allows her to keep the box but warns her not to let herself get lost in it.

 Henderson mentions mental illness in several tales, including obsessive-compulsive disorder in "Swept and Garnished", and agoraphobia in "Incident After".
 In "One of Them", a woman's latent telepathic powers cause her to lose her identity as she unwittingly probes the minds of her co-workers.
 In "You Know What, Teacher?" a young girl confides in her teacher of her father's philandering, and of her mother's plan for revenge.

 Adaptations in other media

 Henderson's story "Pottage" was made into the 1972 ABC-TV Movie, The People, featuring William Shatner, Kim Darby, and Diane Varsi, and concerning the story of a group of human extraterrestrials who live in an isolated rural community on Earth.
 It was the directorial debut for John Korty and was produced by his sometime partner Francis Ford Coppola.
 It has been released on VHS format by Prism Entertainment and DVD format by American Zoetrope.
+The Monster Times reported in November 1972 that a sequel was in the pipeline, Birds in the Wilderness; no such film appeared.

 Henderson's story "Hush" was adapted as an episode of the George A. Romero TV series Tales from the Darkside.
 The episode first aired in 1988.

 Henderson's 1965 book The Anything Box inspired the naming of American synthpop band Anything Box in 1986.
 They perform a paraphrased excerpt from the story in their 1990 track "Our Dreams (Edit the Dream)."